 Find evidence gaps for each systematic review under the “WHAT THE TASK FORCE FOUND” tab on the intervention summary page.
 Use the search engine to identify specific approaches or the drop-down menu to browse Community Guide topics.

 Each Community Guide systematic review includes a list of critical evidence gaps that limit the CPSTF’s ability to answer questions about the intervention approach:

-- Will the intervention work everywhere for everyone?
+- Will it work for everyone?
+How might it affect populations differently?